ipfs-cluster/ipfs-cluster/architecture.md

 * If it's via an API request, it involves an RPC request to the cluster main component.
 * `Cluster.PeerAdd()`
 * Figure out the real multiaddress for that peer (the one we see).
-* Let the `PeerManager` component know about the new peer.
-This adds it to the Libp2p host and notifies any component which needs to know about peers.
-This means also ability to perform RPC requests to that peer.
+* Broadcast the address to every cluster peer and add it to the host's libp2p peerstore.
+This gives each member of the cluster the ability to perform RPC requests to that peer.
 * Figure out our multiaddress in regard to the new peer (the one it sees to connect to us).
-This is done with an RPC request and it also ensure that the peer is up and reachable.
+This is done with an RPC request and it also ensures that the peer is up and reachable.
-* Trigger a consensus `LogOp` indicating that there is a new peer.
+* Add the new peer to the Consensus component.
+This operation gets forwarded to the leader.
+Internally, Raft commits a configuration change to the log which contains a new peerset.
+Every peer gets the new peerset, including the new peer.
-* Send the new peer the list of cluster peers.
-This is an RPC request to the new peers `PeerManager` which allows to keep a tab on the current cluster peers.
+* Send the list of peer multiaddresses to the new peer so it host knows how to reach them.
+This is a remote RPC request to the new peers' `PeerManager.ImportAddresses`

-The consensus part has its own complexity:

-* As usual, the "add peer" operation is forwarded to the Raft leader.
-* The consensus component logs such operation and also uses Raft `AddPeer` method or equivalent.
-* This results in two log entries, one internal to Raft which updates the internal Raft peerstore in all peers, and one from Cluster which is received by the `Apply` method.
-This `Apply` operation does not modify the shared `State` (like when pinning), but rather only notifies the `PeerManager` about a new peer so the nodes can be set up to talk to it.

-As such we are efectively using the consensus log to broadcast a PeerAdd operation.
-That is because this is critical and should either succeed everywhere or fail.
-If we performed a regular "for loop broadcast" and some peers fail, we end up with a mess that needs to be cleaned up and uncertain state.
-By using the consensus log, those peers which did not receive the operation have the oportunity to receive it later (on restart if they were down).
-There are still pitfalls to this (restoring from snapshot might result in peers with missing cluster peers) but the errors are more obvious and isolated than in other ways.
+We use the Consensus' (or rather Raft's) internal peerset as source of truth for the current cluster peers.
+This is just a list of peer IDs.
+The associated multiaddresses for those peers are broadcasted to every member.
+This implies that peer additions are expected to happen on healthy cluster where all peers can learn about the new peer's multiaddresses.

 Notes: